I’ve been meaning to write about Paganism recently. I will frame it as a response to an email I received within the past day or so:

 In the cosmogony of the Poemandres, a Hermetic work, shows a pagan creation myth wherein God creates the world via his Logos, as in the first chapter of St. John’s gospel, which also has a trinitarian and monotheistic unity with God (differing from Christianity in its panentheism).

-As I mentioned in the linked podcast episode above, Stoic philosopher is a component needed to understand the opening of the gospel of John and is part of the philosophical backdrop of early Christian theology.
+As I mentioned in the linked podcast episode above, Stoic philosophy is a component needed to understand the opening of the gospel of John and is part of the philosophical backdrop of early Christian theology.

 Medieval esoteric doctrines and alchemy viewed all of nature as trinitarian, possessing body, mind, and spirit (salt, sulfur and mercury), which was related directly to the Triune nature of God.
 Even specific mystical sects like Mithraism or the many forms of Gnosticism are tied closely to the development of Christianity.